KKAM: History

 In February 2017, KKAM added the Fox Sports Radio programs hosted by Clay Travis and Colin Cowherd to the daily lineup.

 On December 29, 2017, Steve Dale hosted the last edition of Sportsline on the station, moving the program online.
 On January 2, 2018, Weston Odom took over hosting duties of KKAM's local morning show, weekdays from 7 am-9 am.
 On October 15, 2018, The Rob Breaux Show with Rob Breaux and Karson Robinson became The Fan's local morning show, weekdays 7 am-9 am.

 On October 22, 2018, KKAM announced a multi-year affiliation with the Kansas City Chiefs Radio Network, coinciding with the emergence of Texas Tech alum Patrick Mahomes as the team's star quarterback.
 Chiefs games would begin airing on 1340 The Fan for the remainder for the 2018 season.

 On January 4, 2019, 1340 The Fan re-branded as "Talk 1340".
 The station is no longer all-sports, with Texas State Network news, ABC News Radio and select news/talk shows added to the lineup.
 The Rob Breaux Show with Karson Robinson moved to 9 am-11 am, weekdays, and Ryan Hyatt rejoined KKAM to host Raiderland Radio, weekdays 11 am-12 pm.

 In March 2020, Karson Robinson left KKAM, and Rob Breaux joined Ryan Hyatt's Raiderland as co-host.
 The show was expanded to the weekday 11am-1pm timeslot and later syndicated to ESPN 960 KGKL_(AM) in San Angelo.
 A year later, Breaux added solo hosting duties for the weekday 1pm-2pm hour, plus hosted the syndicated "Rob Breaux's College Tailgate" on Saturday mornings.
 Breaux and Hyatt both left KKAM in May 2023, and Breaux continued his radio career in May 2024 at RAMAR's Double T 97.3 KTTU_(FM) & 100.7 The Score in Lubbock.

+On April 1, 2026, KKAM was taken off the air permanently as Townsquare Media cited economic conditions for the reason of ending KKAM's broadcasts.